GeekyEggo/GoveeController/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+## Pre-checks

+- [ ] The device is connected via WiFi.
+- [ ] The device is supported by the public API. ([list of supported devices](https://govee-public.s3.amazonaws.com/developer-docs/GoveeAPIReference.pdf)).

 ## Description

-_Describe the bug; a clear and concise description of what the bug is._
+- Describe the bug; a clear and concise description of what the bug is.

-## Reproduction Steps

-_Steps to reproduce the behaviour:_
-1. Go to '...'
-2. Click on '...'
-3. Scroll down to '...'
-4. See error.

-## Expected Behaviour

-_A clear and concise description of what you expected to happen._
+- Include the affected product's model number.

 ## Logs and Screenshots

-- _Please attach logs found at `%appdata%\Elgato\StreamDeck\Plugins\com.geekyeggo.goveecontroller.sdPlugin\logs`_
+- Please attach logs from `%appdata%\Elgato\StreamDeck\Plugins\com.geekyeggo.goveecontroller.sdPlugin\logs`.
-- _If applicable, add screenshots to help explain the problem._
+- If applicable, add screenshots to help explain the problem.